 The CDBG program is designed to help low and moderate income.
-The Town does not have many census tracts that are more than 51% of the residents are low and moderate income living in one census tract.
-The Town's program has been designed to meet the needs of low and moderate income families who live anywhere in the Town of Huntington, based on the assumption that in a high cost area, they is a greater risk of displacement, or other serious situations due to limited financial resources.
+The Town does not have many census tracts that are more than 51% of the residents are low-to-moderate income living in one census tract.
+The Town's program has been designed to meet the needs of low-to-moderate income families who live anywhere in the Town of Huntington, based on the assumption that in a high cost area, there is a greater risk of displacement, or other serious situations due to limited financial resources.

-Funding from CDBG-CV is being designated based upon the needs of the residents and the devastating impact it has had and continues to have on the residents of the community.
-The primary focus will be low to extremely low income families.
+The primary focus will be low to extremely low-income families.
 Specifically, Huntington Station.

-The Town of Huntington utilizes CDBG for projects and programs Townwide.
+The Town of Huntington utilizes CDBG for projects and programs Town wide.
 However public facilities and improvements are targeted to those census tracts with more than 51% of the residents who are low and moderate income.